anakic/querystorm-docs/CSharp/References.md

 Here are some examples of how to use it:

 - `#r "System.IO.Compression"` - reference an assembly from the GAC
-- `#r "MyLib.dll"` - reference an assembly that is located in the same folder as the current workbook
+- `#r "MyLib.dll"` - reference an assembly from the same folder as the current workbook
 - `#r "C:\packages\lib.dll"` - reference a dll by absolute path
 - `#r "\\serverA\packages\lib.dll"` - reference a dll on a network share